 The project sponsor shall provide the information requested in the application, and any additional information subsequently requested by the CA ISO that the CA ISO finds relevant to the evaluation of the application.
 For each application question, if the project sponsor is submitting proposals to finance, construct, own, operate and maintain multiple regional transmission facilities open for completive solicitation, the project sponsor should also indicate how its response would change depending on how many of its proposals are approved.
-For example, the project sponsor should describe how the projected in-service date of each project would be affected if the project sponsor is selected as the approved project sponsor for two or more of the regional transmission facilities eligible for competitive solicitation.
-To the extent a project sponsor considers any of the information submitted with its application to be confidential or proprietary; such information must be clearly identified and must include an explanation as to why the information should be handled by the CA ISO as confidential.
-The identity of project sponsors and basic information included in the project sponsor's application is not confidential information.
+For example, the project sponsor should describe how the projected in-service date of each project would be affected if the project sponsor is selected as the approved project sponsor for tw o or more of the regional transmission facilities eligible for competitive solicitation.
+To the extent a project sponsor considers any of the information submitted with its application to be confidential or proprietary; such information must be clearly identified and must include an explanation as to why the information should be handled in the project sponsor's application is not confidential information.